 The Caribbean and America account for 7.66% while Asia and Oceania boast 1.1%.
 Europe is home to an enormous number of French-speaking people, with 39.87%.

 Belgium plays host to the most significant inhabitants of the French-speaking population with 45%, followed by Switzerland with 20%.

 77% of Canada’s Quebec’s population are native Francophones, and 95% of the population speak French as their first or second language.

 It is estimated that by 2050, the French speakers will rise above 700 million — 80% of them in Africa.

 French is spoken in how many countries?

-If we consider Official and countries with significant French population (at least 20%), by applying this approach, we have 33 countries in the French-speaking world: Algeria, Belgium, Benin, Burkina Faso, Burundi, Cameroon, Canada, Central African Republic, Comoros, Congo, France, Ivory Coast, Djibouti, France, Gabon, Guinea, Equatorial Guinea, Haiti, Israel, Lebanon, Luxembourg, Madagascar, Mali, Morocco, Mauritania, Mauritius, Niger, DRC (Democratic Republic of the Congo), Rwanda, Senegal, Switzerland, Chad, Togo and Tunisia.
+It includes Algeria, Belgium, Benin, Burkina Faso, Burundi, Cameroon, Canada, Central African Republic, Comoros, Congo, France, Ivory Coast, Djibouti, France, Gabon, Guinea, Equatorial Guinea, Haiti, Israel, Lebanon, Luxembourg, Madagascar, Mali, Morocco, Mauritania, Mauritius, Niger, DRC (the Democratic Republic of the Congo), Rwanda, Senegal, Switzerland, Chad, Togo, and Tunisia.